jimmyyentran/rshell/README.md

 - Prompt
   - `jtran064@sandman$ `

+##Design
+###Parsing
+- Parser takes input from the user and encapsulates the characters into either command or connector objects.
+Both of these objects inherit from an abstract base class, Runners
+- If any errors are encountered, Parser will throw an exception that will bubble up to main and eventually output to the user
+- Runners are stored a vector of runner pointers

+###Execution
+- An iterator iterates through the vector of pointers and calls the object's run function
+- Upon encountering a parenthesis a separate function, runParenthesis, is called
+  - runParenthesis recursively calls on itself when it encounters another parenthesis, allowing for nested parenthesis

+###Improvements
+- Instead of a vector, a tree container would be more intuitive and would simplify execution

 ##rshell arguments
 - `TEST` prints out the entered the command.
 Used mostly for script runs
 - `BOOLTEST` prints out parsed elements.
 Used for debugging

 ##Bugs
 ###rshell
-- Limitations to # input length, argument character length, and argument lenght
+- Limitations to # input length, argument character length, and argument length

 ###Makefile
 - Makefile is buggy.
 Need to clean and rebuild at every compilation